 As the global payments space continues to grow in size and complexity, merchant acquirers and their partners face new challenges to manage risk.
 On a global level, fraud continues to migrate from the physical world to the fast-growing CNP environment.
 At the same time, the acquiring value chain has become more complex with the growth of payment facilitators and marketplaces.

-Understanding the risks that a merchant poses and how best to minimize the friction for that specific case offers a way to properly balance speed and security.
+Understanding the risks that a merchant poses and how best to minimize the friction for that specific case offers a way to balance speed and security properly.
 Through careful use of automated workflows, effective merchant risk management and KYC processes can help speed up onboarding of good merchants while helping prevent the creation of problematic accounts.

-This post was originally published on March 30, 2017.
+This post was originally published in March, 2017.
 It has been updated to reflect the latest industry developments and best practices.